-Wednesday, Feb.
-9 might be the busiest you’ve seen McClelland Hall in a while (or ever!).
-We expect 70+ companies to fill the first and second floor (and maybe the 3rd) with representatives at tables ready to talk to you – and maybe hand out some freebies.
-It will likely be loud, but with the tables spread out it shouldn’t be too crowded.
+We expect 90+ companies to fill the first and second floor with representatives at tables ready to talk to you – and maybe hand out some freebies.
 You can check in on the first or second floor and we will have a place to leave your backpacks on both floors.

 Tips to plan your time at the fair:

 - Come dressed business professional with at least 8-10 resumes printed.
 Not all companies collect resumes, but it’s better to be prepared.
 Don’t wait for the last minute to print them – there may be a long line and there could be tech issues.